shivampandeypandey/QMOCK_PROJECT/README.md

 ### Variables

-Add a ./Utils/config file and add the following
+In backed add a ./Utils/config file and add the following

 ```
 const config = {